nodejs/admin/Moderation-Policy.md

   wasting our time.
 If you are not using one, please read and follow our contributing guidelines."
 Report the user to the moderation repository so they get blocked if they do it again.
-* Collaborators may use the Hide feature in the GitHub interface for off-topic posts by non-Collaborators.
+* Members may use the Hide feature in the GitHub interface for off-topic posts by non-Members.
 * Moderation Team members and TSC voting members can delete any issues or comments posted by accounts that have been deleted by GitHub.
 These accounts show up in the GitHub interface as user `ghost`.
 There is no need to screenshot or document these deletions.

-There are a few examples of moderating non-Collaborator posts:
+There are a few examples of moderating non-Member posts:

 Scenario 1:
- * A non-Collaborator posts a comment that indicates that they are a bot.
+ * A non-Member posts a comment that indicates that they are a bot.
- * A collaborator sees the post and hides it.
+ * A member sees the post and hides it.
  * No further action is necessary.

 Scenario 2:
- * A non-Collaborator posts a comment that is against the Code of Conduct.
+ * A non-Member posts a comment that is against the Code of Conduct.
- * A Collaborator sees the comment and asks the author to edit it.
+ * A Member sees the comment and asks the author to edit it.
  * The author refuses to edit their comment.
- * The Collaborator deletes the comment and posts an issue in the moderation repository explaining their actions.
+ * The Member deletes the comment and posts an issue in the moderation repository explaining their actions.

 Scenario 3:
- * A non-Collaborator opens a pull request with comments indicating they are a bot.
+ * A non-Member opens a pull request with comments indicating they are a bot.
- * A Collaborator sees that pull requests, closes it, deletes the comments and posts an issue in the moderation repository explaining their actions.
+ * A Member sees that pull requests, closes it, deletes the comments and posts an issue in the moderation repository explaining their actions.
  * A moderation team member sees the issue and decides to block the user from the organization.

 Scenario 4:
- * A non-Collaborator posts a comment on an old commit that is against the Code of Conduct.
+ * A non-Member posts a comment on an old commit that is against the Code of Conduct.
- * A Collaborator sees the comment, takes a screenshot, and deletes it.
+ * A Member sees the comment, takes a screenshot, and deletes it.
- * The Collaborator posts an issue in the moderation repository explaining their actions.
+ * The Member posts an issue in the moderation repository explaining their actions.

 ### Temporary Interaction Limits